murty2/libopensmtpd/README.md

-Based on Revision 59 of original filter-dkimsign at http://imperialat.at/dev/libopensmtpd/
+Based on Revision 59 of original libopensmtpd at http://imperialat.at/dev/libopensmtpd/

 INSTALLING on Fedora
 --------------------